apposed/jaunch/README.md

   - conda (base only?)
   - brew
   - scoop
-    This can be done in general by having a hardcoded list of directories in the default CFG content.
+  This can be done in general by having a hardcoded list of directories in the default CFG content, which can be extended by specific applications as desired.
-- Q: Should the directory list be platform-specific?
-  - A: Probably want to have common dirs list, plus additions per platform.
-    Can make each platform its own section with the same schema as the base one.

 .. more to come ...